2025 RULES & FORMAT FOR COMPETITIONS

 -

 Clarification: The recent AI technology has not changed our rules – you may remove items from your photo but not add items you didn’t take.
 We have always been able to edit our photos by changing the sky (with one we’ve taken), enlarging the canvas and add items from one photo to another using layers.
-Now some of this is easier but we can’t use clip art or other items we didn’t take, regardless of how easy it is with AI.
+Now some of this work is easier but we can’t use clip art or other items we didn’t take regardless how easy it is to do with AI.

-The photographer may appeal the committee’s decision to the BOD within 15 days of the committee’s decision or their decision is final.
+The photographer may appeal the committee’s decision by writing to the Committee Chairperson within 7 days of the Committee’s decision or the committee’s decision is final.
+The majority vote rules.

-In order to make a fair decision, the committee may ask the member to provide the original image for comparisons and rulings.
+To make a fair decision, the Committee may ask the member to provide the original image for comparisons and rulings.
 The committee may also use technology, such as AI detection software, in evaluating the photo being reviewed.

 By submitting a photo, the entrant represents, acknowledges, and warrants that the submitted photograph meets the criteria.